uniquerockrz/Learning-Notes/Machine Learning & Data Science/Into To Machine Learning.md

 Machine Learning can be described as a study of training computers to do tasks without explicitly programming them.

+## Types Of Machine Learning Systems
+Machine Learning systems can be of many types, depending on number of factors.

+* Supervised or Unsupervised: Supervised is where you feed the system training data and the model 'learns' from the data itself.
+Unsupervised is where the model itself finds patterns in the data without the external supervision of labels.
+Example: supervised - classification, unsupervised: clustering.
+	* Semi supervised : an combination of above, where the model finds patterns in the data and then you label them.
+Example: photo name labels in google photos.
+	* Reinforcement learning: The model learns the data based on a certain objective, like getting a reward or avoiding a penalty.
+Example: Alpha Go game model by Google.
+* Batch or Online learning: Batch learning is where the system must learn by taking all the data at once.
+Online learning is where the model can take incremental instances of data and learn from that.
+* Instance based learning and model based learning: In instance based, the model takes the new data it has to predict, compares it to the data it already knows and gives the closest match result.
+Example: a decision tree.
+In model based learning, it generalizes to build an form, and then predicts the output based on the form.
+Example: linear regression.

 ## Simple Example
 Let's take an example of one of the most rudimentary application of machine learning - predicting house prices.
 We use a very simple decision tree model here.